will2849/Packet-Tracer-Projects/README.md

 This lab demonstrates a 'router-on-a-stick' configuration, which allows for traffic to be routed between separate VLANs through configuring multiple logical sub-interfaces over a single physical interface.

-By configuring inter-VLAN routing, communication between VLANs is enabled, while still retaining the core benefits of VLANs; improved network segmentation, reduced broadcast traffic and better network security and isolation between departments.
+By configuring inter-VLAN routing, devices in separate VLANs are able to communicate with one another, while still retaining the core benefits of VLANs; improved network segmentation, reduced broadcast traffic and better network security and isolation between departments.

 ### Objective
 All PCs must be able to successfully ping each other from different VLANs, subnets or networks.